amrit2611/QuickAI/README.md

-I created this while exploring Gemini APIs.

-Feel free to raise an issue and contribute if you wish 😄!!
+# QuickAI
+Instant AI-Powered Answers

 ## Deployments
 Click [here](https://quick-ai.netlify.app/) to check out active deployments.

+## Setup and Contribute
+Feel free to raise an issue and contribute if you wish 😄!!

+Details coming soon ..